 Here are three fantastic resources I am personally unaffiliated with, that, in their own separate domains, express the essence of my position.

 1. Solidaridad is a political branch of the Movimiento Cultural Cristiano (the Christian Cultural Movement), a secular apostolate within the Catholic Church.
-You can read their pages in English using the translate option on Google Chrome and alike.
+You can read their pages in English using the translate option on Google Chrome and alike.2.
+Consistent Life (formerly called the Seamless Garment Network) is a website dedicated to “spreading the consistent ethic vision throughout the community, our nation and the world.”

 3. The Distributist Review is perhaps the best source for serious engagement with economic and social issues in a way that isn’t beholden to right or left wing ideologies.
 They also have a vast repository of classic essays from the “Golden Age” of distributism.